confluentinc/cp-docker-images/docs/tutorials/kafka-streams-examples.rst

     # Clone the git repository
     $ git clone https://github.com/confluentinc/cp-docker-images

-    # Change into the directory for this tutorial
-    $ cd cp-docker-images/examples/kafka-streams-examples

     # Switch to the `3.3.0-post` branch
+    $ cd cp-docker-images/
     $ git checkout 3.3.0-post

+    # Change into the directory for this tutorial
+    $ cd examples/kafka-streams-examples

 Now we can launch the Kafka Music demo application including the services it depends on such as Kafka.